An Agentic Approach to Metadata Reasoning: Related Work

-\textbf{Improving LLMs agents.} As LLMs have evolved to interact with external tools~\citep{schick2023toolformer}, a major bottleneck has been context window saturation caused by providing exhaustive API documentation.
+As LLMs have evolved to interact with external tools~\citep{schick2023toolformer}, a major bottleneck has been context window saturation caused by providing exhaustive API documentation.
 Recent studies address this by abstracting verbose documentation into concise instructions~\citep{yuan2025easytool} or employing structured thought-action-observation loops~\citep{zhuang2024toolnet, liu2024controlllm}.
 Inspired by these advances, \name translates high-level tasks into coordinated retrieval steps across diverse metadata catalogs.
-While tool-use frameworks like the model context protocol require agents to interact with remote external servers, there is a growing shift toward \emph{agent skills}~\citep{agentskill}.
-Skills are modular, filesystem-based packages of instructions, scripts, and metadata that provide reusable domain expertise.
-Currently, the \name operates as a tool-use agent.
-However, it can easily transition to a skill-based architecture.
-The specific task decompositions, procedural instructions, and functional boundaries established in this study provide a direct blueprint for packaging metadata reasoning into reusable agent skills.
+Furthermore, despite larger LLM context windows, models are easily distracted by irrelevant context~\citep{shi2023distracted} and perform worse when critical information is buried in long prompts~\citep{liu2024lost}, especially in database-grounded tasks~\citep{chung2025long}.
+This limitation motivates \name's core objective: identifying a \emph{minimal} yet sufficient set of data sources to avoid distracting the downstream execution agent.
+While tool-use frameworks like the Model Context Protocol (MCP) require agents to interact with remote external servers, there is a growing shift toward modular, filesystem-based \emph{agent skills}~\citep{agentskill}.
+Currently, \name operates as a tool-use agent, but its structured task decompositions and functional boundaries provide a direct blueprint for packaging metadata reasoning into reusable agent skills.